In this section

 We have implemented a number of steps that will help reduce the spread of this illness – both within our care settings, and in our homes and community.
 All hospital and primary, urgent, and specialty care staff and providers are asked to confirm daily that they have self-screened for symptoms of illness and taken their temperatures.

 Yes, all Skywalk Pharmacy locations (Milwaukee, New Berlin and West Allis) are open to the public and continue to offer FREE home delivery of medications.

-- curbside pickup service continues to be available.
-Patients families using the this service should drive into the North parking structure and pull into one of the two marked stalls on the second floor next to the skywalk entrance.
+- Curbside pickup service continues to be available.
+Patient families using this service should drive into the North parking structure and pull into one of the two marked stalls on the second floor next to the skywalk entrance.
 Then they should call the pharmacy at (414) 266-1893 for a team member to deliver the prescription(s) to the car.

 New Berlin location hours: 9 a.m. to 5:30 p.m.
 Monday – Friday

 West Allis location hours: 8 a.m. to 4:30 p.m.
 Monday – Friday

 Do we have to wear a mask when visiting a Children’s Wisconsin location?